z-shah/run-clouddeploy-demo/README.md

 # Skaffold + Cloud Build + Cloud Deploy demo

+NOTE: This code is for demo purpose only.

 - This example does not create the two cloud run services (`hello-dev` and `hello-prod` ).
 You will need to create them first.